DreaM117er/MagWave44/guide_en.md

 ![](pics/g21.jpg)
 ![](pics/g22.jpg)

-- After installing the diode, you can fix the knob on the board first.
+- After installing the diode, you can solder EC-11 on the board first.

 ![](pics/g23.jpg)